mobil787/TinyRobot/README.md

   * Finally, the stiffness of the actuator, *k*, can be calculated by dividing the triggering force by actuator stroke: ...
   * By varying the design of the passive trigger, various robot prototypes with different actuator stiffnesses were prepared.
 Table S2 lists their driving forces.

-* Fabrication and Materials
-  * The robot structure was designed so that the smart composite microstructures (SCM) manufacturing process could be applied (24).
-  * Fabrication of the jumping robotic insect using SCM (Fig. S5).
-  ![img](./images/01_3.png)
-  <!-- <img src="./images/01_3.png" alt="img" style="zoom:20%;" /> -->

-* The TRC mechanism
+* Motion: **The TRC mechanism**
   * The robot was untethered but **triggered by external heat**.
 The heating wire (Ni-Cr wire) protruded 1 mm from the free surface, and the actuator was positioned right above the heating wire when the robot was put on the free surface.
 The actuator was heated by thermal convection around the heating wire until the torque direction reversed.
   * When **heated** above its transition temperature, the actuator’s stiffness changes, inducing a negative strain and pulling the passive trigger in the body structure until the torque direction is reversed (Fig. 3, A to C).
   * A thin **heating wire** was carefully placed just below the robot body to activate the SMA actuator.
 As the SMA actuator transitions, the force increases, and the passive trigger begins to bend (Fig. 3, A to C).When the actuator passes through the center joint, the torque direction changes, and the body structure folds downward, generating a rapid snap-through.

+* Fabrication and Materials
+  * The robot structure was designed so that the smart composite microstructures (SCM) manufacturing process could be applied (24).
+  * Fabrication of the jumping robotic insect using SCM (Fig. S5).
+  ![img](./images/01_3.png)
+  <!-- <img src="./images/01_3.png" alt="img" style="zoom:20%;" /> -->

 ---